legumeinfo/web-components/README.md

 </body>
 ```

-The library can be used in your JavaScript/TypeScriplibrary as follows:
+The library can be used in your JavaScript/TypeScrip library as follows:

 ```typescript
 import { LisGeneSearchElement } from '@legumeinfo/web-components';